 - All legitimate governments owe their existence to the community governed, and exist for the purpose of securing and protecting the rights of the people and ecosystems in that community.
-A government that is incapable of protecting the people is not legitimate, lawful, or constitutional. - The People of [Municipality] have an innate and unalienable right and duty to abolish illegitimate governments and institute new legitimate governments based on the consent of the governed community and capable of securing and protecting the rights of the people and ecosystems in that community. - The People of [Municipality] have the right of local community self-government, which includes the power to make laws to protect their rights, peace, health, safety, and happiness, and to enforce those laws. - The People of [Municipality] have the right to create greater protections for human rights and ecological rights than provided by state, federal, or international law.

-- The People of [Municipality] are the principals, and their government their agent.
+A government that is incapable of protecting the people is not legitimate, lawful, or constitutional. - The People of [Municipality] have an innate and inalienable right and duty to abolish illegitimate governments and institute new legitimate governments based on the consent of the governed community, capable of securing and protecting the rights of the people and ecosystems in that community. - The People of [Municipality] have the right of local community self-government, which includes the power to make laws to protect their rights, peace, health, safety, and happiness, and to enforce those laws. - The People of [Municipality] have the right to create greater protections for human rights and ecological rights than provided by state, federal, or international law. - The People of [Municipality] are the principals, and their government their agent.
 Actions by the municipality do not limit or reduce the People's right of local community self-government. - The People of [Municipality] have the right to clean air, water, and soil.
 They have the right to a livable climate.
-[Rights that most state constitutions and the federal constitution do not spell out because there wasn't a concern when they were written.]
+[These are rights that are not spelled out in most state and federal constitutions.
+When these constitutions were drafted, healthy air, water, and soil were not foremost in the authors' minds.]